shsagir/play-area-sync/docs/directories.md

 ```

-When you login with [SFTP](/sftp-uni) or [SSH](ssh-uni) to your [Universal App](app-uni) you can travel up in the file directory structure.
+When you login with [SFTP](/sftp-uni) or [SSH](ssh-uni) to your [Universal App](app-uni) you can "travel up" in the file directory structure.
 In this article you can learn the predefined set of folders for each App and what they are for.

 ### htdocs